LOWER ELEMENTARY: KINDERGARTEN THROUGH 3rd GRADE

 In the younger elementary years, students are fascinated with stories and asking big questions.
 Students want to know where things come from and learn about the great accomplishments of humankind.
 The Montessori elementary curriculum engages the student’s imagination and creativity while focusing on the broad concepts and skills that will provide the foundation for more abstract work.
 Students work with specially designed, multi-sensory materials that teach abstract concepts in a concrete manner.

 Lessons encourage self-discipline and enhance the student’s ability to concentrate.
-The school day allows for blocks of concentrated work (individual, in pairs, or small groups).
+The school day allows for 2-3 hour blocks of concentrated work (individual, in pairs, or small groups).
 Daily circle time is used to foster a sense of community by providing opportunities to share experiences, present projects, and work in a supportive environment building confidence, compassion, independence, and communication and conflict resolution skills.

-To learn more about our program, you can visit the individual learning environment pages in the parent section or make an appointment to tour the school.
+To learn more about the elementary program, you can visit the individual learning environment (LE) pages section of our Website or make an appointment to tour our campuses.
+Find out more about our Upper School and Secondary Programs in this section of our Website.

 “The Montessori philosophy is a method of seeing children as they really are and of creating environments which foster the fulfillment of their highest potential – spiritual, emotional, physical, and intellectual – as members of a family and the world community…..
 Montessori practice is always up-to-date and dynamic because observation and the meeting of needs is continual and specific for each child.” ~ www.montessori.edu